 If you’re tired of living with pain that doesn’t seem to ever go away, compassionate psychiatrist Diana Ghelber, MD, can help.
-Dr. Ghelber offers ketamine infusion therapy to treat chronic pain at her private practice, the Institute for Advanced Psychiatry, in Fort Worth, Texas.
-To find relief from chronic pain, call or book an appointment online today.
+Dr. Ghelber offers ketamine infusion therapy to treat chronic pain at her private practice, the Institute for Advanced Psychiatry, in Fort Worth & Granbury, Texas.
+To find relief from chronic pain, call the Institute for Advanced Psychiatry.

 Everyone experiences pain sometimes.
 Pain is your body’s way of alerting you of an injury or other problem.